How Safe Is Flying in a Helicopter?

 “It’s safe enough so that when one of these events happens, it’s a major story,” says John Goglia, an aviation consultant and former member of the National Transportation Safety Board (NTSB).
 But that doesn’t mean we shouldn’t be concerned about whether the crash was preventable, he added.

-The odds of being in a crash remain low
+The odds of being in a helicopter crash remain low

-In contrast, the fatal accident rate for general aviation (an industry term for noncommerical or smaller private planes), was 1.029 accidents per 100,000 flight hours in 2018, the most recent year for which NTSB data is available.
+In contrast, the fatal accident rate for general aviation (an industry term for noncommercial or smaller private planes) was 1.049 accidents per 100,000 flight hours in 2020, the most recent year for which NTSB data is available.

-Safety experts say it’s also important to distinguish between private helicopters, such as the one Kobe Bryant was flying in, and ones that operate organized tours.
-Bryant reportedly frequently used the chartered craft to fly over Los Angeles’s notorious traffic.
+Safety experts say it’s also important to distinguish between private helicopters, such as those chartered by VIPs to get quickly to their destinations, and ones that operate organized tours.

 Not all are convinced

-Infrequent travelers can’t be expected to have an in-depth knowledge of helicopter safety standards, a factor that some consumer advocates have cited in calling for stronger oversight of airborne group tours.
+Infrequent travelers can’t be expected to have an in-depth knowledge of helicopter safety standards, a factor in the recent push for stronger oversight of airborne group tours.

-Even so, some local politicians aren’t convinced.
-Right before Uber Copter’s debut, a helicopter crashed onto the roof of a midtown high-rise in Manhattan; no passengers were aboard, but the pilot died.
-New York City Mayor Bill de Blasio apparently is no fan of the growing passenger chopper services, and he recently called for a full ban on any helicopters flying over city streets.
+Even so, some local politicians aren’t fans.
+In 2019, a helicopter crashed onto the roof of a midtown high-rise in Manhattan; no passengers were aboard, but the pilot died.
+Then New York City Mayor Bill de Blasio called on a full ban on any helicopters flying over city streets.
 The airport choppers, however, generally take off from helipads on the river away from the city’s tall buildings.

 Also, there are certain questions you should ask the operator, including how long the helicopter you are flying on has been in service and what the safety record is for the aircraft, how much experience the pilot has (pilots should have at least several years of training and flying experience), what accreditations and certifications the company has, and how recent the last safety audit was.